Samantha Cristoforetti: Expedition 42/43

 On 3 July 2012, the European Space Agency announced that Cristoforetti was set for a long-duration mission to the ISS in 2014.

 On 23 November 2014, Soyuz TMA-15M, carrying Cristoforetti and two other astronauts launched from the Baikonur Cosmodrome in Kazakhstan.
 It successfully docked at the International Space Station roughly six hours later.
-Cristoforetti, along with her crew mates, returned safely from the ISS on 11 June 2015.
+Cristoforetti, along with her crewmates, returned safely from the ISS on 11 June 2015.
 She stayed 199 days in space and so became the holder of the record for the longest single mission for a woman.
-Previously, the NASA astronaut Sunita Williams held that record with 195 days after her Expedition 33 mission to the ISS.
+Previously, the NASA astronaut Sunita Williams held that record with 195 days after her Expedition 15 mission to the ISS.
 Cristoforetti's record was beaten on 5 June 2017 by Peggy Whitson during Expedition 52 and on 28 December 2019 by Christina Koch during Expedition 60.

 Cristoforetti's first mission to the ISS was called Futura.
-During her stay, she performed numerous scientific experiments simulating prolonged stay in space and Lunar and Mars orbit.
+During her stay, she performed numerous scientific experiments simulating prolonged stays in space and Lunar and Mars orbit.
 She was the primary operator during the undocking of the ATV-5.
+She gifted three Lego minifigures of herself, Terry Virts, and Anton Shkaplerov commissioned by ESA to the other Expedition 42 crew members, and presumably left the minifigures aboard the ISS.
 In February 2015, she began the outreach program "Mission X: Train Like an Astronaut", where students 8–12 years old were challenged to get fit during a nine-week program while Cristoforetti trained in space.
 Other outreach activities included learning how the Spirulina algae can be a source of food, while creating photosynthesis in a recycled air environment.